benser1/blog-rails-final/notes.md

 - Users
   - Can Edit, Create, Delete own posts
   - has_many :posts
-  - Usere have a name,
+  - Users have a name,

 -Admin
   - Can do anything to any post